nichogx/DiscordRoleSync/README.md

 ## Known Issues and Warnings

 - The plugin might not work if installed with some plugins that also use the JDA library, if they use an older version and are loaded before (such as Minecord).
-- No config file validation.
-You should be fine as long as you keep the format of the default file.
-Please don't remove any properties from the config file as it will result in null pointer exceptions :p